jomapps/aladdin/docs/TECHNICAL_ANALYSIS_REPORT.md

 5. Register for FAL.ai
 6. Register for ElevenLabs

-**Priority 3: Git Submodules**
+**Priority 3: Local Development Environment**
-1. Add Brain service as submodule
+1. Add Brain service as git submodule (if needed)
-2. Add Celery-Redis queue as submodule
+2. Add Celery-Redis queue as git submodule (if needed)
-3. Configure docker-compose.yml
+3. Use docker-compose.yml for local MongoDB/Redis (development only)
 4. Test local development environment

+**Note:** docker-compose.yml in project root is for local development convenience only.
+Production uses native Ubuntu services.

 ### 16.3 Documentation for Architect Agent